isar/isar/docs/docs/queries.md

 ## Property queries

 If you are only interested in the values of a single property, you can use a property query.
-Just build a normal query and select a property:
+Just build a regular query and select a property:

 ```dart
 List<String> models = await isar.shoes.where()